ISWleuvenGit/inventory-backend/README.md

 nix develop --impure
 ```

 If you run `nix develp`, it will fail because of the typo.
+This is what Thomas often does.

 ### 2) Configure environment variables